vdods/fabric/sdk/node/dockerized-unit-tests-readme.md

 1. Start the `registrar` test

-        docker-compose -f docker-compose-registrar.yml up
+        docker-compose -f docker-compose-registrar.yml up --abort-on-container-exit

-2. Wait for node_unittest_1 to exit, observing the result, then hit `Ctrl+C`.
+2. Wait for the services to exit, observing the result.
+For example, `node_unittest_1 exited with code 1`.
+A return code of 0 indicates success, while any nonzero return code indicates failure.
 Make sure to bring the services down (this deletes leftover containers, networks, etc, but leaves the volumes intact).

         docker-compose -f docker-compose-registrar.yml down